therealsphinx/support.balsamiq.com/content/desktop/canvassize.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "What's the maximum canvas size for a Mockup?"
+title: "What's the Maximum Canvas Size for a Mockup?"
 menu:
   menudesktop:
     parent: desktop